BlackRookSoftware/CommonIO/README.md

 which accompanies this distribution, and is available at http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-A copy of the LGPL should have been included in this release (blackrook-license.txt).
+A copy of the LGPL should have been included in this release (LICENSE.txt).
 If it was not, please contact us for a copy, or to notify us of a distribution that has not included it.